American Studies

 AMST:1154 Food in America 3 s.h.

 Cultural significance of production, distribution, and consumption of food in the United States.
-GE: Values and Culture.
+GE: Values and Society.

 AMST:1290 Native American Foods and Foodways 3 s.h.

 Native Americans as original farmers of 46% of the world's table vegetables; examination of food as a cultural artifact (e.g., chocolate, tobacco); food as a primary way in which human beings express their identities; environmental, material, and linguistic differences that shape unique food cultures among Native peoples across the Western Hemisphere; close analysis of Indigenous foods, rituals, and gender roles associated with them; how colonization transformed Native American, European, and African American cultures.
-GE: Diversity and Inclusion.
+GE: Understanding Cultural Perspectives.
 Same as GHS:1290, HIST:1290, NAIS:1290.

 AMST:1600 War Stories 3 s.h.